Organic vs. Clean vs. Naturally-Derived

 • formaldehyde releasers

-Clean formulas prioritize safety and transparency, but they don’t have to be organic, natural, or naturally-derived.
-Synthetic ingredients are allowed — as long as they’re proven safe.
+They prioritize safety and transparency—but they don’t have to be organic, natural, or naturally derived.
+Synthetic ingredients are allowed, as long as they’re supported by solid safety data.

 Clean = transparency and safety, not certification.